 Our strength stems from our members.
 Each member contributes to the diverse set of backgrounds and experiences such as product design, graphic design, computer science, software engineering, design strategy, and design education, which we draw upon for our projects.

 Kinya is an award-winning design engineer experienced in a wide range of products including hardware, software and interactive art.
 He holds a BEng from the University of Tokyo, an MA from the Royal College of Art in the UK.
 After graduating he worked for five years for Leading Edge Design in Japan.
 In 2006, Kinya cofounded Takram.
 His work “tagtype” was selected as a permanent collection at the Museum of Modern Art in New York.
-He is assigned as a visiting professor of Innovation Design Engineering, the Royal College of Art, from 2014.
-Kinya is also appointed as a member of Cool Japan Strategy Promotion Council in Cabinet Secretariat of Japanese Government.
+He is assigned as a visiting professor the Royal College of Art, from 2015.
+With his contribution to the RCA, he was awarded as an Honorary Fellow, RCA in 2018.
+Kinya is also appointed as a member of several design related committees of Japanese Government.

 Kotaro WATANABE splits his time between Tokyo and London, aiming to use design to weave stories rather than simply creating products.
 He has lived and worked in cities including Tokyo, Hong Kong and Brussels among other places.
 His projects span a wide range of fields, from branding, service design to art work commissions.
 Kotaro's projects include corporate branding of NIKKEI, the world's largest financial newspaper, "FLORIOGRAPHY", an international campaign of flower corsage and letter-writing for ISSEY MIYAKE, "Message Soap, in time", a bar of soap with a hidden written message inside, and "Morioka Shoten", a bookstore in Tokyo known for "a Single Room with a Single Book", among others.
 Kotaro holds worldwide lectures and workshops, whilst running projects internationally.